mogilvie/EncryptBundle/README.md

 Features include:

-- Written for Symfony verison 3.x.x
+- Written for Symfony version 3.4
 - Uses OpenSSL
 - Uses Lifecycle events

 **Warning**
 - This bundle has not been unit tested.
-- It has only been running on a Symfony2 v3.0.1 project, and not backward compatibility tested.
+- It has only been running on a Symfony 3.4 project, and not backward compatibility tested.

 Features road map: